Brisbane designs winning bid for DRS2020

 Brisbane will welcome 600 leading minds in global design research after winning hosting rights for the Design Research Society (DRS) Conference 2020.

-Lord Mayor Graham Quirk said the competitive bid, led by the Brisbane Convention Bureau in partnership with Griffith University’s Queensland College of Art, will see the biennial international conference return to Australia in 2020 for the first time in 16 years.
+Lord Mayor Graham Quirk said the competitive bid, led by the Brisbane Business Events in partnership with Griffith University’s Queensland College of Art, will see the biennial international conference return to Australia in 2020 for the first time in 16 years.

 “As Australia’s New World City, Brisbane is an ideal destination to bring together world-class researchers, academics, designers and students to share insights on evolving design trends and research,” Cr Quirk said.